William Norman Ramsay: The Hundred Days

 On 17 December he became captain in the regiment, and had to return to England to take command of K Troop.
 In the spring of 1815 he was transferred to H Troop, which formed part of Wellington's army in the Netherlands.
 A week before Waterloo Frazer speaks of him as 'adored by his men; kind, generous, and manly, he is more than the friend of his soldiers.'

 At Waterloo his troop was at first with the Cavalry Division, but, like the rest of the Horse Artillery, it was soon brought into action in the front line.
 It was placed a little to the left rear of Hougoumont, and there before the end of the day it had lost four officers out of five.
-Ramsay himself was killed about 4 p.m., during the heavy fire of artillery and skirmishers which was the prelude of the French cavalry charges.
+Ramsay himself was killed about 4 pm, during the heavy fire of artillery and skirmishers which was the prelude of the French cavalry charges.
 A bullet, passing through a snuff-box which he carried, entered his heart.

 His friend Frazer buried the body during a momentary lull of the battle in a hollow immediately behind, and afterwards erected a monument in the church at Waterloo, with an inscription to his memory.
 The body was, a few weeks afterwards, sent to Scotland, where on 8 August it was reinterred in the churchyard of Inveresk, near Edinburgh, the burial-place of his family, beneath a fine sarcophagus, supported by a cannon and some shot, and surmounted by a helmet, sword, and accoutrements.